JPMorgan's quarterly commods risk hits 2-year lows

 JPMorgan Chase & Co's commodities trading risk fell to its lowest level in two years during the second quarter as tumbling prices sidelined many investors in oil, metals and agricultural markets, company results showed on Friday.

-The largest U.S. bank by assets said its value-at-Risk (VaR) in commodities fell by 38 percent to average $13 million (8.3 million pounds) per day in the three months to June, versus $21 million in the first quarter.
+The largest U.S. bank by assets said its value-at-Risk (VaR) in commodities fell by 38 percent to average $13 million per day in the three months to June, versus $21 million in the first quarter.

 VaR is an industry term for the maximum money a financial institution is willing to lose a day for trading a particular asset class.
 It is an important consideration when firms make trading or hedging decisions.